We provide a supportive environment for volunteer counsellors as well as those who benefit from our services.

 Wednesday 9am - 1pm

 We have vacancies for qualified and experienced counsellors to support our client group.
 In return we offer clinical supervision, professional development opportunities, peer groups and a great place to volunteer.
-If you are interested get in contact with us now.
+If you are interested please apply below or alternatively if you wish to talk further please do get in touch.Apply Today

 "Because the trust is so supportive, and the work feels so important [I have] found it very heartwarming to be part of Sue Lambert Trust and [ I feel] it would be impossible not to experience that.
 If anyone wants the chance to belong to something bigger than their own practice then it’s a great place to join."Counsellor story - Bev